 The Early Link Podcast highlights national, regional, and local voices working in early childhood education and the nonprofit sector.
 The podcast is written, hosted, and produced by Children’s Institute’s Director of Communications Rafael Otto.

-It is also airing on 99.1 FM on the second and fourth Sunday of every month at 4:30 PM thanks to Portland Radio Project.
+It is also airing on 99.1 FM Sundays at 4:30 PM thanks to Portland Radio Project.

-Subscribe to The Early Link Podcast on iTunes, Spotify, Google Play, Stitcher, and Tune In.
+Subscribe to The Early Link Podcast on iTunes, Spotify, Stitcher, and Tune In.